* U.S. persuaded China to rebuke Pyongyang, deal tentative

 The sanctions committee then blacklisted additional North Korean firms and broadened a list of items Pyongyang was banned from importing.

-Washington was determined not to use the same formula as last year, so it insisted that the council adopt a resolution, not a presidential statement as China had wanted.
+Washington was determined not to use the same formula as last year, which is why it insisted that the council adopt a resolution, not a presidential statement as China had wanted.

 China is the North’s only major diplomatic ally, though it agreed to U.N. sanctions against Pyongyang in the wake of North Korea’s 2006 and 2009 nuclear tests.